-- 5.6 It is recommended that a project arboricultural consultant is appointed to oversee tree protection for the duration of the construction/landscaping contract(s).
-Alternatively, a designated person (site foreman or site owner) should take on the responsibility of overseeing tree protection.
-If appointed, the project arboriculturists will be consulted on any issues that may arise concerning trees and will visit the site as often as necessary to ensure that trees are protected and/or at the following key stages: - Prior to contractors commencing works on site in order to meet with the supervising architect and/or the contractor's nominated site manager to ensure that the principles of tree protection are understood and the procedure, timescale and materials for installation of tree protection are agreed; - Following installation of tree protection but prior to any works commencing on site to confirm that it is fit for purpose; - At any time that there are potential conflicts with tree protection; - At the completion of construction works to confirm that tree protection may be removed to enable final landscaping; - 5.7 A pre-start meeting should be held on site with the project arboriculturist and the contractor's representative(s) so that the precise details of the schedule of works together with details of installation of tree protection can be agreed and personnel induction carried out.
-The site manager/foreman will be fully briefed on tree protection measures and procedures before any workers or sub-contractors are permitted onto the site.
+5.6 It is recommended that a project arboricultural consultant is appointed to oversee tree protection for the duration of the construction contract.
+If appointed, the project arboriculturist will be consulted on any issues that may arise concerning trees and will visit the site as often as necessary to ensure that trees are protected and/or at the following key stages:

+- Following installation of tree protection but prior to any works commencing on site to confirm that it is fit for purpose; - At any time that there are potential conflicts with tree protection. - 5.7 A pre-start meeting will be held on site with the project arboriculturist and the contractor's representative(s) so that tree protection can be confirmed as fit for purpose.
+At this meeting the site manager/foreman will be fully briefed on tree protection measures and procedures before any workers or sub-contractors are permitted onto the site.
 Following induction, a copy of the Induction Sheet (MD5) will be provided to and be signed by the site manager/foreman in recognition of acceptance of their role in enforcing day to day tree protection. - 5.8 All contractors involved in the project have a duty to comply with all the specified tree protection measures and all workers will be provided with induction by the site manager/foreman and be required to sign an Induction Sheet confirming they have understood the protection measures.
-Signed sheets will be kept on site for inspection. - 5.9 No enabling works will take place until after the meeting has been held and tree protection has been installed, inspected and approved as fit for purpose. - 5.10 Fencing and ground protection will not be removed under any circumstances during construction unless with the express approval of the local authority.
+Signed sheets will be kept on site for inspection. - 5.9 No enabling works will take place until after the meeting has been held and tree protection has been installed, inspected and approved as fit for purpose. - 5.10 Fencing will not be removed under any circumstances during construction unless with the express approval of the local authority.
 If in any doubt the site manager must contact the nominated arboricultural consultant.